veskoap/AlgoNBA/README.md

 # Use TPU acceleration on Google Colab TPU runtime
 python main.py --use-tpu

-# Disable cache for fresh data and models
+# Disable cache for fresh data and models (will be slower due to API fetching)
 python main.py --no-cache

 # Run with selective caching (only caches some parts of the pipeline)